CivicTechTO/tor-councilmatic/README.md

 **OPTIONAL: install django-councilmatic locally**
-If you plan on making changes to core councilmatic features (as opposed to Chicago-specific stuff), you'll want to install django-councilmatic locally instead of installing from pypi.
+If you plan on making changes to core councilmatic features (as opposed to Toronto-specific stuff), you'll want to install django-councilmatic locally instead of installing from pypi.

 ```bash
 cd ..